coverclock/com-diag-diminuto/README.md

 This code is typically regression tested against one or more of the following hardware targets and software platforms.
-(It has been built and used for specific projects are a much wider variety of targets and platforms.)
+(It has been built and used for specific projects on a much wider variety of targets and platforms.)

 Intel NUC7i7BNH